Intellis-Blog-Software-Facility-Capital-Planning

 However, the goal of the recovery phase is to restore and reestablish normal operations to ensure business continuity.
 Essential areas to consider include:

-• Determine key personnel leadership as well as orders of succession
+• Determine critical personnel leadership as well as orders of succession

 • Identify your organization's most critical services and technologies to ensure business continuity.